aiwagan/behclone/README.md

 #Architecture

 The following diagram shows the architecture of the model which was used by me.
-It roughly follows the NVidia Model but I wanted to expriment with different types of layers and parameters I have chosen to modify it a bit.
+It roughly follows the NVidia Model but I wanted to experiment with different types of layers and parameters I have chosen to modify it a bit.

 **_Has an appropriate model architecture been employed for the task?_**
 My neural network model is based on the Nvidia model but it is modified a bit to make something new.
 The model uses the